Privacy Policy

 |---|---|---|---|

-| Financial Modeling Prep (FMP) | Stock ticker symbols only (no user data) | Fetching real-time and historical stock/ETF prices | United States |
+| Yahoo Finance, Finnhub | Ticker symbols only (no user data) | Fetching stock, ETF and index prices | United States |

 | CoinGecko (Gecko Labs Pte.
 Ltd.) | Cryptocurrency identifiers only (no user data) | Fetching real-time and historical crypto prices | Singapore |